davidtgbe/openblt/README.md

 As this BL has been intended to be used with the Marlin project of this [repo](https://github.com/davidtgbe/Marlin), you can refer to those instructions to install this bootloader.

 ## FAQ
-Why is my screen white?
-- Usually, when you see a white screen it usually means BL is active.
-It could be waiting for an incomming update, performing an update, working in DFU mode (touching screen by accident at boot time), or simply idle because it has not found a suitable firmware to load.
-White screen could also mean a lot of things like an broken board, so, try not blaming BL for everything :)

-I have the BL installed, but when I flash the firmware with the flasher, screen remains white forever after restarting the printer.
-- BL will only load the firmware if this firmware has been written by the BL itself.
-That is so because it adds a checksum to the firmware at the end of the install/update process.
-This checksum will not be written if the firmware has been flashed with j-lin/st-link, thus, the BL will not load any firmware, and will remain active, waiting for an incoming install/update.

 I want to enter into DFU mode to experiment or update BL/FW.
 How can I enter to this mode?
 - You can enter into DFU mode by pressing touch screen while switching on the printer.
+You need to use this [software](https://www.st.com/en/development-tools/stsw-stm32080.html) to use DFU mode.

 # OpenBLT Bootloader